Unidata/netcdf-c/man4/netcdf-c.md

   [[\<](#Top "Previous section in reading order")]   [[\>](#Creating "Next section in reading order")]       [[\<\<](#Top "Beginning of this chapter or previous chapter")]   [[Up](#Top "Up section")]   [[\>\>](#Datasets "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   -------------------------------------------------- --------------------------------------------------- --- ---------------------------------------------------------------- --------------------------- ------------------------------------ --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-1. Use of the NetCDF Library {.chapter}
+1. Use of the NetCDF Library
 ============================

 You can use the netCDF library without knowing about all of the netCDF